Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 How long does the ceremony last?

 The Pope makes his appearance in St. Peter's Square at 9 AM aboard the Popemobile to greet the faithful personally and the papal audience begins around 9:30 AM.
-The start of the event may be a little late because greeting the people in the front rows is what takes him the longest, especially when it comes to the sick, children and newlyweds to whom he devotes special attention.
+The start of the event may be a bit delayed because greeting the people in the front rows is what takes him the longest, especially when it comes to the sick, children and newlyweds to whom he devotes special attention.

 The Papal Audience lasts approximately 90 minutes and at the end the Holy Father returns to walk around the square to impart his blessing to the audience before leaving.